nandzz/Jump-SwiftUI-Coordinator/README.md

 ## Installation ⚙️

-In Xcode add the dependency to your project via File > Add Packages > Search or Enter Package URL and use the following url:
+In Xcode, add the dependency to your project via File > Add Packages > Search or Enter Package URL and use the following URL:

 ```
 https://github.com/nandzz/Jump-SwiftUI-Coordinator